JosephTLyons/change-line-length/README.md

 An [Atom](https://atom.io) text editor package that lets you cycle through different user-defined Preferred Line Length settings

-## Information:
+## History:

 Because I frequently switch my Preferred Line Length between 80 characters (for documentation) and 100 characters (for code), I often spend too much time navigating to the editor settings panel, scrolling down, and manually adjusting this setting.
 There exists some packages that allow you to insert multiple wrap guides, but I've found this solution to be somewhat of a distraction.
+Also, many packages, such as [`autoflow`](https://atom.io/packages/autoflow) and [`text-align`](https://atom.io/packages/text-align) are dependent upon the Preferred Line Length setting; having multiple wrap guides can be confusing when using these packages as only one of the wrap guides will represent the true Preferred Line Length value being used.
 So I decided it would be best to make a package that allows the user to set as many Preferred Line Length settings as they want and give them the option to cycle through them quickly, with key commands.

 ## Instructions: